emberjs/rfcs/text/0000-ember-data-return-promise-from-ds-model-save.md

 ## Summary

-DS.Model.save() will return an Ember.RSVP.Promise instead of a PromiseObject.
+DS.Model.save() will return an RSVP.Promise instead of a PromiseObject.

 ## Motivation